nasa/bplib/README.md

 #### 4.4 Lifetimes
 * The BP library calculates an absolute time for a bundles expiration at the time the bundle is created.
 * The expiration time is checked prior to transmission and on receipt (in `bplib_load` and `bplib_process` functions).
+* A value of zero has special meaning when using bplib and specifies an infinite lifetime, this is different than the protocol specification which interprets zero as an immediate expiration.
+In order to be compatible with other BP nodes, 2^32 - 1 should be used to set the maximum lifetime (136 years).

 #### 4.5 Administrative Records
 * The only supported administrative record type is the aggregate custody signal, all other record types are ignored.